Ragini Upadhyaya

 Ragini Upadhyaya Grela (also spelled as Ragini Upadhyay Grela) (born 9 November 1959), popularly known as Ragini Upadhyaya, is a Nepalese fine artist, lyricist, and philanthropist.
-She served as the Chancellor of the second council of Nepal Academy of Fine Arts.
+She served as the First Female Chancellor of the Nepal Academy of Fine Art (2014-2018).
 She is known for her fusion of traditional mythology, symbolism, and modernism in her surrealist and abstract paintings.
 Her art often features social commentary and feminist or matriarchal themes.

 Major influences on Upadhyaya's art style include Salvador Dalí, Vincent van Gogh and George Segal.
 She has received numerous national and international awards and honors.
-She is a member of the working committees of the BP Koirala Foundation and the Barbara Peace Foundation.
-She is also the chairperson for the Shivata Love Foundation, an organization with which she engaged in social work through an education program for low-income families, particularly children, women, and minorities.
+She is a board member of the B.P Koirala India-Nepal Foundation and the Barbara Foundation.
+She is also the chairperson and founder for the Shivata Love Foundation, an organization with which she engaged in social work through an education program for low-income families, particularly children, women, and minorities.
 This foundation also raises awareness of meningitis.